 So using this information as our points of reference, let’s craft a response to the Mom’s questions at the top of the page.
 See what you think of this:

-- Acknowledge the situation, express your concern and ask about your child’s feelings: “Wow, that’s the second person you’ve known who’s made a suicide attempt in the last three mo That really upsets me.
+- Acknowledge the situation, express your concern and ask about your child’s feelings: “Wow, that’s the second person you’ve known who’s made a suicide attempt in the last three months.
+That really upsets me.
 How are you feeling about it?”

 - Listen to the answer, whatever it is!
-Be prepared for responses that range from uninterested to really And remember, there is no right way to respond.
+Be prepared for responses that range from uninterested to really concerned.
+Just remember, there is no right way to respond.
 Sometimes it’s hard to know what gets on a kid’s radar; just by asking the question, though, you are giving your child permission to open up to you about suicide, either now or in the future.

-- Ask about the buzz in You want to get a sense if this is a topic of conversation: “What are you hearing about this in school?
+- Ask about the buzz in school.
+You want to get a sense if this is a topic of conversation: “What are you hearing about this in school?
 Are the other kids or your teachers talking about it?
 If you hear ANYTHING that worries you, talk with me or someone at the school about your concerns.”

-- Answer questions about suicide Use the information about suicide in this handout to help your child begin to think about suicide as a desperate and poor attempt at problem solving.
+- Answer questions about suicide honestly.
+Use the information about suicide in this handout to help your child begin to think about suicide as a desperate and poor attempt at problem solving.
 Explain that people who think that suicide can solve their problems aren’t thinking clearly.
 Try to think of an example that conveys the irrational element of suicidal thinking and will capture your child’s attention:

 “It would be like you got a pair of shoes that didn’t fit and instead of taking them back to the store, you cut off your toes to make the shoes fit.”